CensoredUsername/dynasm-rs/doc/index.md

 The documentation of dynasm-rs is split up into several parts.
 To get started, you're advised to read through the [tutorial](./tutorial.html).
-After this, you can read through the [language reference](./langref.html) to learn about the syntax used by dynasm-rs.
+After this, you can read through the [language reference](./langref_common.html) to learn about the syntax used by dynasm-rs.
 You can also read through the [runtime documentation](../runtime/dynasmrt/index.html) to learn about the runtime API.
-The [instruction reference](./instructionref.html) lists all assembly mnemnonics and formats supported by dynasm-rs.
+The instruction references lists all assembly mnemnonics and formats supported by dynasm-rs.
 Finally, documentation on the [internals on dynasm-rs](../plugin/dynasm/index.html) can be browsed here.